Fall Color in California

 Bravely, it shows off it's scarlet leaves.

-Of course, "fall" when used as a verb instead of a noun, also means something the leaves eventually do.
+Of course, "fall" when used as a verb instead of a noun, also means something the colorful leaves eventually do.